jaspector

 No evidence of a countywide general building permit requirement for ordinary construction in unincorporated Irion County was found.
 The verified county approval programs are subdivision plat approval and MHRC review under the adopted 2025 county regulations.
 The same regulations also require applicants to address floodplain status and note that the county's active floodplain management regulations remain applicable.
 For OSSF/septic, the regulations state permits must currently be obtained directly from TCEQ Region 8 because the county is not the permitting agent as of the regulations' effective date.

-Typical processing time is The regulations require missing-item notice not later than the 10th business day after the county receives the application.
+Building permit processing times in unincorporated Irion County, TX typically run The regulations require missing-item notice not later than the 10th business day after the county receives the application.
 No separate county-published overall processing estimate for plat or MHRC approval was found..
+Timelines can vary based on project complexity and current department workload.